mlanser/f451-common/README.md

 myVar = f451CLIUI.some_function()
 ```

-Please refer to the `ui_demo` application for a more extensive example of how you can use the the CLI UI library.
+Please refer to the `ui_demo` application for a more extensive example of how you can use the CLI UI library.

-If you have install the **f451 Labs Common** module using the `pip install` command, then you
+### UI Demo

-You can launch the CLI UI demo as follows:
+The **f451 Labs Common** module includes a (fairly) comprehensive CLI UI demo which you can launch as follows:

 ```bash
 $ python -m f451_common.ui_demo [<options>]